On Khovanov-Seidel quiver algebras and bordered Floer homology: Algebraic preliminaries

-In addition, the induced $A_\infty$ structure on $H_*({\bf M})$ is defined exactly as described in Proposition \ref{prop:InducedAinfty}, where the leaves and root of each rooted tree have been labeled with $H_*({\bf M})$ or $H_*({\bf B})$ rather than $H_*({\bf A})$, as appropriate.
-As before, whenever we write $H_*({\bf M})$, for ${\bf M}$ an $A_\infty$ module, we shall always assume it has been endowed with the $A_\infty$ structure provided by Proposition \ref{prop:InducedAinfty} (for some admissible choice of maps $\iota, p, h$). \end{remark}

 \begin{definition} Let ${\bf A}$ be a homologically unital $A_\infty$--algebra.
-The {\em derived category ${\rm D}_\infty({\bf A})$} is the category with objects $A_\infty$--modules (left, right, or bi--, depending on the context) and morphisms $A_{\infty}$--homotopy classes of $A_{\infty}$--morphisms. \end{definition}
+The {\em derived category ${\rm D}_\infty({\bf A})$} is the category with objects homologically unital $A_\infty$--modules (left, right, or bi--, depending on the context) and morphisms $A_{\infty}$--homotopy classes of $A_{\infty}$--morphisms. \end{definition}

-\begin{remark} Since every $A_{\infty}$ quasi-isomorphism has a homotopy inverse (see \cite[Lemma 10.12.2.2]{bernstein}), passing to the derived category has the effect of making $A_{\infty}$ quasi-isomorphisms invertible. \end{remark}
+\begin{remark} Since every $A_{\infty}$ quasi-isomorphism has an inverse up to homotopy (see \cite[Lemma 10.12.2.2]{bernstein}), passing to the derived category has the effect of making $A_{\infty}$ quasi-isomorphisms invertible. \end{remark}